WATER SAFETY IN THE GREATER MEKONG REGION

-Step 1: Satellite data and local ground data collection.
-These information include: topography, soil type, daily precipitation, daily temperature, river discharge, evapotranspiration, population density, water demand, infrastructures and management rule, drought and flood indicators.
+-Data available from national databases (topography, soil type, river discharge, evapotranspiration, population density, water demand, infrastructures and management rule, drought and flood indicators).

-Step 2: From C3S future scenarios and data collection from step 1, setting up HYPE hydrological model.
-This step includes sub-basin setting up, model calibration, validation and accuracy assessment.
-Accuracy assessment coefficients used from Root Mean Square Error, Nash – Sutcliffe efficiency, and Kling – Gupta Efficiency.
+Step 2: This step includes calibration, validation and accuracy assessment of the hydrological model.
+Data from national databases from Step 1 was used here.
+For accuracy assessment the following coefficients were used: Root Mean Square Error, Nash – Sutcliffe efficiency, and Kling – Gupta Efficiency.